w3c/wai-tutorials/source/carousels/structure.html.erb.md

 ## Carousel items

 Carousels are often used as a gallery to display a series of images.
-However more complex content, such as teasers, articles, or entire sections of web pages can also be shown inside carousels.
-In any case, use appropriate markup to ensure that the structure and meaning of the content is conveyed.
+However, more complex content, such as teasers, articles, or entire sections of web pages can also be shown inside carousels.
+In all cases, use appropriate markup to ensure that the structure and meaning of the content is conveyed clearly.
 Such markup may include headings, sections, lists, articles, and other elements as needed.

 This first example shows a carousel item with images as content: